 All were not happy with the arrangements and the market’s immediate response.
 Walpole was one of a number of prominent figures to publicly warn that the arrangement “was an evil of the first magnitude.”
 (Evil or not he made a fortune dealing in South Sea stock by knowing when to sell.)
 By May the company’s stock had jumped to 550, five days later it was 890 but within hours it dropped to 640, indicating that people were getting nervous.
 The company primed demand by buying its own shares, raising them to 750 by the evening.
 This helped to restore confidence, which the company reinforced with rumours of imminent prosperity for shareholders.
 Come August, the stock stood at 1000, despite more stock having been issued.
 But it was becoming obvious to a growing number of people that their shares were grossly overvalued.
 This emerging awareness saw the stock fall to 400 by the middle of September and to 121 by December.

 The thing to note is the crisis was focussed on a single company.
 It is true that rabid speculation in the company’s shares created opportunities for the emergence of speculative ventures that disappeared nearly as quickly as they appeared.
 But a national financial crisis requires rapidly expanding credit and rising asset prices, particularly real estate prices, throughout the country and yet the crisis was confined to London.
 The note issue was the principle means of credit expansion.
-Therefore, if there had been a boom the Bank of England’s accounts would show a significant increase in its not issue.
+Therefore, if there had been a boom the Bank of England’s accounts would show a significant increase in its note issue.
 For the years 1718 and 1721 the Bank’s note issue grew from £1,829,000 to £2,054,000222, a 12 per cent increase over a four-year period.

 The boom in shares was narrowly based and funded by very narrow section of British society.
 The speculation was further fuelled by an inflow foreign money eager to join the herd.
 It is sometimes pointed out that number of London goldsmiths were bankrupted by the bubble, as if this was evidence of a genuine boom.
 But all it shows is that a handful of goldsmiths made bad financial decisions.
 It is true that there were large withdrawals of gold from the Bank and that the price of gold temporarily jumped from £3 10s to £4 10s 6d.
 But a flight to gold was the norm in times of financial panic.
-What matters is that there was no general financial collapse, no banking crisis, no inflation and no apparent effect on domestic trade or foreign trade and no monetary contraction.
+What matters is that there was no general financial collapse, no country-wide banking crisis, no inflation and no apparent effect on domestic trade or foreign trade and no monetary contraction.
 Therefore, the crash did not signify a general credit crunch.

 It now appears that the South Sea Bubble was not a not a national financial crisis but a very localised affair, the economic effects of which rapidly assumed mythical proportions.